wp-plugins/wp-currencies/README.txt

 The currencies and their exchange rates will be periodically updated at intervals that can be set in WordPress dashboard settings by a WordPress administrator.

 The plugin is intended for developers that want to access currencies data and currency exchange rates from within WordPress.
 The plugin comes with functions to retrieve currency data and exchange rates as PHP arrays or json objects.
-Furthermore, it extends JSON REST WP API https://wordpress.org/plugins/json-rest-api/ with new routes, and, if you use Advanced Custom Fields https://wordpress.org/plugins/advanced-custom-fields/ WP Currencies will also add a new "Currency" field.
-If you use WPML http://wpml.org/ and have both WooCommerce https://wordpress.org/plugins/woocommerce/ and WooCommerce MultiLingual https://wordpress.org/plugins/woocommerce-multilingual/ installed, this plugin will also dynamically update WCML currency rates for you.
+Furthermore, it extends [JSON REST WP API]( https://wordpress.org/plugins/json-rest-api/) with new routes, and, if you use [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/), WP Currencies will also add a new "Currency" field.

+If you use [WPML](http://wpml.org/) and have both [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [WooCommerce MultiLingual] (https://wordpress.org/plugins/woocommerce-multilingual/) installed, you can use this plugin to filter WCML currency rate using [one of their hooks](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/) and update rates on the fly.

-You will need an API key from http://www.openexchangerates.org/ to pull currency data and make this plugin work properly (either choose the forever free plan or one of their premium subscriptions).
+**Important** - You will need an API key from http://www.openexchangerates.org/ to pull currency data and make this plugin work properly (either choose the forever free plan or one of their premium subscriptions).

-To contribute with bug reports or submit pull requests, please refer to https://github.com/nekojira/wp-currencies
+To contribute with bug reports or submit pull requests, please refer to [WP Currencies repository on Github](https://github.com/nekojira/wp-currencies), thank you.

 == Installation ==